rob-Hitchens/UnorderedKeySet/README.md

 }
 ```

+A production dapp would probably have access control for the state-changing functions.
+This is deliberately set aside for brevity and to show that the library is unopinionated about how that should work.
+For example, add `onlyOwner` modifiers to `newWidget()`, `updateWidget()` and `remWidget()` functions if appropriate.

 ### Motivation

 The [Solidity CRUD pattern](https://medium.com/@robhitchens/solidity-crud-part-1-824ffa69509a) is a reliable way of managing arbitrary data sets with transient members.
 However, contracts that implement multiple or nested sets tend to become cognitively heavy for developers and reviewers.